mohlemeyer/a-mailer/README.md

 {
-    "from": <Sender email address in RFC822 format {string}>, "to": <Single TO recipient address {string} or a JSON array of addresses>, "cc": <Single CC recipient address {string} or a JSON array of addresses>, "bcc": <Single BCC recipient address {string} or a JSON array of addresses>, "subject": <Email subject {string}>,
+    "from": <Sender email address in RFC822 format {string}>, "to": <Single TO recipient address {string} or a JSON array of addresses>, "cc": <optional: Single CC recipient address {string} or a JSON array of addresses>, "bcc": <optional: Single BCC recipient address {string} or a JSON array of addresses>, "subject": <Email subject {string}>,
     "body": <Email body {string}>,
-    "content_type": <email body MIME type; if specified overwrites the MIME type of the configuration>
+    "content_type": <optional: Email body MIME type; if specified overwrites the MIME type of the configuration;
+                     "text/plain" or "text/html" allowed; default is "text/plain"; Character set encoding specification as in "text/plain; charset=Cp1252" is NOT allowed here, UTF-8 is always assumed for the main body>, "attachments": <optional: Array of attachment objects>
 }
 ```